alexgo-io/alexlab-doc/docs/product-features/staking/faqs.md

 <summary>Do staking rewards accumulate?</summary>

 Yes, staking rewards accumulate over time.
 It is not mandatory to harvest your rewards at the end of each cycle, you can claim them whenever you choose.
-Also, when you withdraw (unstake) your $ALEX or atALEX, any unharvested rewards will automatically be withdrawn as well.
+Also, when you withdraw (unstake) your $ALEX or LiALEX, any unharvested rewards will automatically be withdrawn as well.

 </details>